abdelbarre/mage_ai_minio_spark/README.md

 Here are some key features of MinIO:

-- High Performance: MinIO is optimized for high performance and low latency, making it suitable for use cases that require rapid access to large amounts of data.
+- **High Performance**: MinIO is optimized for high performance and low latency, making it suitable for use cases that require rapid access to large amounts of data.
-- Scalability: MinIO is designed to scale horizontally, allowing you to add more storage nodes as your data needs grow.
+- **Scalability**: MinIO is designed to scale horizontally, allowing you to add more storage nodes as your data needs grow.
 It uses a distributed architecture to distribute data across multiple servers, ensuring high availability and fault tolerance.
-- Data Protection: MinIO provides features such as data encryption, access control, and versioning to protect your data from unauthorized access, tampering, and data loss.
+- **Data Protection**: MinIO provides features such as data encryption, access control, and versioning to protect your data from unauthorized access, tampering, and data loss.
-- S3 Compatibility: MinIO is fully compatible with the Amazon S3 API, which means that you can use existing S3-compatible tools and libraries with MinIO without any modifications.
+- **S3 Compatibility**: MinIO is fully compatible with the Amazon S3 API, which means that you can use existing S3-compatible tools and libraries with MinIO without any modifications.
-- Ease of Use: MinIO is easy to deploy and manage, with a simple command-line interface and web-based dashboard for monitoring and administration.
+- **Ease of Use**: MinIO is easy to deploy and manage, with a simple command-line interface and web-based dashboard for monitoring and administration.
-- Use Cases: MinIO is suitable for a wide range of use cases, including data storage, backup and archiving, content distribution, data lakes, and cloud-native applications
+- **Use Cases**: MinIO is suitable for a wide range of use cases, including data storage, backup and archiving, content distribution, data lakes, and cloud-native applications

 ## 1 - installation and configuration